 The Biology of Mammalian Taste

-We use the taste system as a model for our studies (chemosensation), as it provides a powerful platform to dissect the processing of sensory information, from detection at the periphery to perception in the brain.
-In addition, the sense of taste is exquisitely modulated by the internal state of the organism (hunger, satiety, expectation, emotion, etc.), and thus it serves as a rich model to explore multisensory integration.
+We use the taste system as a model for our studies of brain function, because it provides a powerful platform to dissect the processing of sensory information, from detection at the periphery to perception in the brain.
+In addition, the sense of taste is exquisitely modulated by the internal state of the organism (e.g., hunger, satiety, expectation, emotion), thus it serves as a rich model to explore multisensory integration.

 Our research of the past few years has focused on identifying the receptors and cells for sweet, umami, bitter, sour, salty, and carbonation and, in the process, defining the logic of taste coding at the periphery.
-Currently, we are continuing our work on the periphery, but in addition we are moving our research vigorously into the brain to investigate how information from the tongue is mapped, decoded, and transformed in the various taste brain centers.
+Currently, we are continuing our work on the periphery, but we also study how taste is represented in the brain and how the information is used to guide actions and behaviors.